GA-BEWD-2014/BEWD-2014/01_Setup/slides/slides_01.md

 ##Course Administration
 ###Lets Get This Out Of The Way

+To set us for a great class we are going to learn command line and git this class.
+Then Ruby then Rails.

 *	To pass the course:
 	*	Complete 80% of all assigned homework